Breast pump coverage

 Shop for breast pumps at Optum Now

 Ready to choose a breast pump?
-New in 2023 — if you get your health insurance through work — many electric or wearable breast pumps at Optum Now may be fully covered by your benefits.
+If you get your health insurance through work — many electric or wearable breast pumps at Optum Now may be fully covered by your benefits.

 Breast pump provider contact information